-Do not smoke for the first several weeks after surgery as it impedes wound healing and can lead to serious wound complications.
+Do not smoke or use vape pens after surgery as it impedes wound healing and can lead to serious wound complications.
 Alcohol consumption and smoking of any kind is dangerous while taking pain medicine.
 It has a tendency to worsen bleeding.
-If you use cannabis/marijuana, please discuss with your physician.
+If you use cannabis/marijuana, including vape pens, please discuss with your physician.

 Your first follow-up visit will be approximately 1 week after surgery.
 Your surgeon will then see you at appropriate intervals after this to monitor your progress.

 For Implant-Based Procedures

 Depending on your career and your rate of healing, you should be able to return to work within 1-2 weeks of surgery.
 Your surgeon will be able to give you a better estimate depending on your physical and professional profile.

 Depending on your career and your rate of healing, you should be able to return to work within 4 to 6 weeks of surgery.
 If your job involves heavy lifting, please allow 8 to 12 weeks before returning to work.
 Your surgeon will be able to give you a better estimate depending on your physical and professional profile.
 Flying or traveling is permitted after the first week as tolerated.

 A prescription for physical therapy will be given to you at either your pre-operative appointment or your first post-operative appointment.
 Gentle range of motion exercises are encouraged during the first 2 weeks.

 Call your surgeon immediately if you experience any of the following:

 - Excessive pain

 - Rapidly expanding swelling under the skin